khulnasoft/integrations-core/ray/README.md

 Ray metrics are available on the OpenMetrics endpoint.
 Additionally, Ray allows you to [export custom application-level metrics][10].
 You can configure the Ray integration to collect these metrics using the `extra_metrics` option.
 All Ray metrics, including your custom metrics, use the `ray.` prefix.

-**Note:** Custom Ray metrics are considered standard metrics in Datadog.
+**Note:** Custom Ray metrics are considered standard metrics in Khulnasoft.

 This example demonstrates a configuration leveraging the `extra_metrics` option: